rdfield/perl_machine_learning/README.md

 * (in another terminal window run something like: watch -n 1 -c rocm-smi)
 * ./hip_matrix_multiplication
 * you will see the Power and SCLK values change in rocm-smi to show activity on the GPU.
+  .
+After ROCm is installed and working, compile the code in the amd_kernel directory (kernels.hip).
+Then run perl nn_1_rocm_c.pl.
+Takes about 1 minute per epoch running on RX6900XT with Ryzen 5 3600 CPU.